shalini-2020/Health_Insurance_Chatbot/README.md

 The architecture of the project is divided into two main parts: the backend and the frontend.

-Backend:
+#### Backend:

-1. Data Ingestion: The backend starts with ingesting data from a medical book in PDF format.
+1. Data Ingestion: The backend starts with ingesting data from a set of documents.
 2. Data Extraction: The data from the PDF is then extracted and processed.
 3. Text Chunking: The extracted data is broken down into smaller chunks or parts.
 These chunks are then fed into the model.
 4. Embedding: Each chunk of text is converted into a vector representation, known as embedding.
 5. Semantic Index Building: A semantic index is built to connect these vectors, which aids in understanding the context and meaning of the text chunks.
 6. Knowledge Base: The embeddings are stored in FAISS, a vector database.

-Frontend:
+#### Frontend:

 1. User Query Processing: When a user asks a question, it is converted into a query embedding.
-2. Knowledge Base Lookup: This query embedding is used to search the knowledge base for the most relevant information.
+2. Knowledge Base Lookup: This query embedding is used to search the knowledge base for the most relevant result.
 3. LLM Model Processing: The ranked results from the knowledge base are then passed through the LLM (Llama-2) model.
 4. User Answer Generation: Finally, the model generates an answer to the user's question based on the information it has processed.